 Technical image viewer

-Essential elements of the painting
+Essential elements of the paintings

 This tool is designed to enable users to view various study techniques such as visible light imaging, X-radiography, infrared reflectography, high-resolution visible imaging and the reverse of works, arranging the images in such a way as to examine them in parallel for comparison and research purposes.